Statics

 Loading diagram

 First, sketch the beam's loading diagram.
 Include the supports (pins, pin-rollers, and fixed connections) and the loading (point loads, line loads, etc.).
-On this diagram, we show the actual loading (that is, we do not replace it with a statically equivalent system).
+On this diagram, we show the actual loading (please do not replace it with a statically equivalent system).

 Free-body diagram

-Your second picture is of the FBD.
-On the FBD, you may replace the actual loading with another system that is statically equivalent.
-For instance, if you have have a distributed load (force per distance, or force intensity), you can replace it with a statically equivalent resultant force (or forces).
+Your second picture is the FBD.
+On the FBD, you may replace the actual loading with a statically equivalent system if you like.
+For instance, if you have have a distributed load (a line load -- units of force per distance, or force intensity), you can replace it with a statically equivalent resultant force (or forces).

-We do not draw the supports themselves on the FBD; instead, we replace them with their effect on the beam (forces and moments).
+Be sure not to draw the support symbols on the FBD.
+Instead, replace them with their effect on the beam (forces and moments).

-Use qualitative equilibrium analysis to try to deduce the directionality of each reaction.
 On the FBD, please draw the reactions in the direction that you think is correct, based on qualitative equilibrium analysis and/or your own intuition.
-Please note that if the loading isn't complicated, you can often predict the directionality of the reaction forces (and moments).
-However, if the loading is complicated, a qualitative equilibrium analysis is not reasonable.
-In that case, make a prediction, and draw the vectors on the FBD accordingly.
+If the loading isn't complicated, you can often predict the directionality of the reaction forces (and moments).
+If the loading is complicated, a qualitative equilibrium analysis is not reasonable.
+In that case, please simply make an assumption as to the direction of the reaction vectors.

 It is perfectly OK to assume the incorrect directions for any (or all) of the unknown forces (and moments).
-In fact, many instructors ask students to always draw reactions in the positive direction by default.
 The act of making a prediction will help you build intuition and become a better engineer.
 That said, the math will always correct you if your prediction turns out to be incorrect.

 Equations of equilibrium

-We can use planar analysis procedures to solve beam reactions, because they lie in a plane.
-We can simply elevate (or project) the front face of the beam; we do not need to draw the cross-section.
+We use the planar E.o.E. to solve beam reactions.
+We simply elevate (or project) the side view of the beam; we do not need to draw the cross-section that was so important when we learned about the centroid of an area.

 The planar E.o.E. are: